Thought Leadership

 Different markets for fintech applications:

-Successful Fintech App Examples
+Successful Fintech Software Examples

 When looking at the list of the most popular fintech apps, it’s clear that there’s a wide variety of success stories.
 However, some market players were able to get enough momentum to grow and start taking over revenue from traditional banks.